Timinator2000/techio-algo-x/19 - 2025 and beyond/06 - periodic table spelling.md

 >* You will find [puzzles] significantly easier than [they] would have been otherwise.
 >* You will have a lot of fun.

-My hope is that this benchmarking exercise demonstrates why I originally made those promises.
+My hope is that this benchmarking exercise demonstrates why I made those promises.